 Table 1.
-Some of the Extracted Region Features for the 3 Cell Phenotypes Shown in Figure 3 the extracted features.
-Both GA-selected features and PCAreduced features are validated in the phenotype identification experiments (see below).
-For the GA-selected features, in all the 3 cases (12, 15, 18 features), the region property and shape descriptors show superior performance to other features.
+Some of the Extracted Region Features for the 3 Cell Phenotypes Shown in Figure 3 descriptors show superior performance to other features.
 It is reasonable because for the current set of phenotypes of Drosophila cells, the most salient difference among the predefined cellular phenotypes involves the geometric attributes of the cells, such as cell shape.
 For example, normal cells usually have a smooth shape; the actin-rich, spike-like protrusions of spiky cells generate complex boundaries; and ruffling is in between.
 As a simple illustration, Table 1 shows some region features extracted for the 3 example cell phenotypes in Figure 3.
-It is obvious that the normal cell has the most roundness (more like a circle) and
+It is obvious that the normal cell has the most roundness (more like a circle) and compactness (close to 1), and the spiky cell has the most irregular shape (large compactness value and small roundness).